pmem/pmdk/doc/libpmemobj/oid_is_null.3.md

 **pmemobj_volatile()** function.
 To use it, the *struct pmemvlt* needs to be placed in the neighborhood of transient data region.
 The *PMEMvlt* macro can be used to construct such a region.
+The *struct pmemvlt* must be zeroed prior to use.
+This can be easily done in object constructor or in a transaction directly after an allocation.
 When the **pmemobj_volatile()** function is called on a *struct pmemvlt*, it will return the pointer to the data and it will ensure that the provided constructor function is called exactly once in the current instance of the